turbot/guardrails-docs/docs/getting-started/getting-started-azure/connect-a-subscription/index.md

 az role definition create --role-definition turbot_reader_role.json
 ```

-Assign `turbot_reader` to the Guardrails App Registration.
+## Step 4: Assign the role to the app

 Go to the subscription that will be imported into Guardrails.